oushujun/MTEC/README.md

 # Introduction
 This repository contains three historical versions of curated maize TE libraries derived from the Maize TE Consortium (MTEC).
 I combined the three together and further clean the combined library with the following commands and curations.
-If you are looking for a comprehensive and high-quality maize TE library, look no further, `maizeTE11222019` is the one.
+If you are looking for a comprehensive and high-quality maize TE library, look no further, this is the one (usually named like "maizeTE02052020" in the root directory).

 ## Files
 - `maizeTE10102014` was download from the MTEC official website (http://maizesequence.org).
 The website is gone, but I managed to get a mirror of the first page.
 Please refer to the file [history/Maizedatabase_mirror.pdf](https://github.com/oushujun/MTEC/blob/master/history/Maizedatabase_mirror.pdf) for more information about the MTEC project.